 Are you struggling to find brand mentions online?
 We know it can be difficult.
-According to Internet Live Stats, every single second over 64,000 GB of traffic is added to the internet.
+According to Internet Live Stats, every single second over 130,000 GB of traffic is added to the internet.
 However, there are quick tools to prevent you from missing out on these valuable brand mentions and keep up to date with what people are saying about your brand.

 Google gives you easy access to digital public relations tools.
 It enables you to insert simple site commands to find links and key phrases from your PR.
-Have you ever used google for a simple search on Google but found tons of unrelated results?
+Have you ever tried to do a simple search on Google but found tons of unrelated results?
 By using these methods, you'll weed out results that aren't relevant, leaving only brand mentions.

 The following google search commands help avoid that situation and save you time when tracking your Google mentions: